OfficeDev/office-js-docs-pr/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 This article describes how to update your JavaScript files (Office.js and app-specific .js files) and add-in manifest validation file in your Office Add-in project to version 1.1.

 > [!NOTE]
-> New projects created in Visual Studio 2017 will already use version 1.1.
-However there are additional small version update releases that you can apply by using the techniques in this article.
+> Projects created in Visual Studio 2017 will already use version 1.1.
+However there are occasional minor updates to version 1.1 that you can apply by using the techniques in this article.

 ## Use the most up-to-date project files